equeim/tremotesf2/README.md

 # Tremotesf
 Remote GUI for transmission-daemon.
-Supports desktop OSes (GNU/Linux and Windows) and Sailfish OS.
+Supports GNU/Linux and Windows.

 Table of Contents
 =================